-If you are under eighteen and you commit a crime, you may be sentenced to a 🖉 juvenile punishment.
+If you are under eighteen and you commit a crime, you may be sentenced to a [start of the punishment.
 This is a special penalty for young offenders.
 It is heavier than a fine but milder than unconditional imprisonment.

 Fine